For SSD recommendations, click here to visit the Best SSDs (Solid State Drives) For Your Money article.

-A 1TB hard drive can be found for $45 or $0.045 per GB.
-Roughly 8 times less than a 1TB SSD.
-2TB and 3TB hard drives cost even less per GB!
+A 2TB hard drive can be found for $50 or $0.025 per GB.
+Roughly 4 times less than the price per GB of a SSD

 See The Best Internal 2.5″ and 3.5″ Hard Drives (HDD) For Your Money article to see the hard drives that I recommend and their prices.

-SSDs are still expensive, so that’s why you’ll find computers and SSDs with lower capacities such as 32GB, 64GB, 128GB, 256GB and 512GB in order to lower the cost of the computer or of the SSD if you buy it separately.
-That’s also why hard drives are still found in some computers: They offer higher storage capacity at a lower price.
+SSDs are still more expensive, so that’s why you’ll find computers with SSDs with lower capacities such as 128GB, 256GB and 512GB in order to lower the cost of the computer, considering the cost of the SSD.

 Which brings us to the main question: